-All risks around the building, grounds, rooms, workplace tasks, occupations, events, and equipment involving will be assessed and approved by the Headteacher.
-These risk assessments are available for all staff to view and are held centrally in: the school office.
+All risks around the building, grounds, rooms, workplace tasks, occupations, events, and equipment will be assessed and approved by the Headteacher.
+These risk assessments are available for all staff to view and are held centrally in the staff room & Smartlog.